-Cops premieres on Fox and continues to air, demonstrating that Americans never tire of watching high-speed chases, crashes, and voilent confrontations with criminals.
+Cops debuts on Fox and continues to air, demonstrating that Americans never tire of watching high-speed chases, crashes, and violent confrontations with criminals.

 Jackass — Knoxville & Co.’s hybrid prank/stunt vehicle — debuts on MTV.
 The show makes Knoxville a household name, and inspires legions of college bros to commandeer shopping carts.

 Knoxville stars as a two-headed extra-terrestrial in the big budget sequel Men In Black II.
 It is his first big-screen experience with illegal aliens.

 Now governor of California, Arnold explains: “Border enforcement is a federal responsibility.
 However, state taxpayers currently bear the costs of providing public services to undocumented immigrants, such as incarcerating undocumented immigrants in the state prison system.
 I will work with other border states, the President, and the US Congress to increase federal reimbursements for these costs.”
 Ten years later, he revises that stance to be less about reimbursements, more about explosives.